 This brand-new work is the culmination of a five-year community project in and around Hester’s Way.
 The story, the songs and the music have all been co-created by children and young people in local schools and newly formed community choir Local Vocals.
-They will all help bring the story to life in the two performances on Sunday 14 July alongside the Inspire orchestra and an amazing team of soloists, including Sarah Connolly.
+They all helped bring the story to life in the two performances on Sunday 14 July alongside the Inspire orchestra and an amazing team of soloists.

 We’re so excited about the collaboration for the end of the Music Festival this year.
 Best thing that’s happened in our area for a very long while.

 We sat down with Cheltenham Music Festival’s Community Opera Project Manager Philippa Claridge, Project Co-ordinator Shirley Halse, community choir Local Vocals, students and teachers to discuss the story so far.

 The local community is working with author and scriptwriter Miranda Walker to create the libretto and title for the opera.
 Miranda and pupils in three local schools are creating the story in weekly creative writing workshops, with input from adults in the specially-formed community choir.